RawMeat3000/edge_optimizer/README.md

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/f616f859-031a-4d64-92c1-ca1b94dcdf82)

-Feature 2 - Fixing "hard" edges that inflate vertex counts during rendering.
+Feature 2 - This function smooths "hard" edges which inflate vertex counts through duplication of vertices via broken tangents/binormals.
 These usually happen when assets get exported/re-imported using wrong settings or via formats like OBJ which don't support smoothing very well.
-This was a shockingly common issue in the production of Call of Duty: WWII.
+This was a shockingly common issue in situations where content moves frequently between programs and gets converted to different file types.
 It happened most often in characters, likely due to artists moving the model data between apps like Maya and Zbrush often and losing information.

 Before - When debugging tangent directions, you may notice that some of the blue vectors point multiple directions per vertex.
 This results in duplicated vertices and inflated asset costs.